20 Caves In Slovenia You Gotta See

 pivka-cave_slovenia-caves_slovenia-travel-blog

 In the Postojna region, you will find Pivka Cave, through which the River Pivka flows.
-You can visit all passages through which the river flows, which is unusual.
+You can visit all the passages through which the river flows, which is unusual.
 The gently flowing water is home to many different types of organisms.

 13. Black Cave